Putnam County, New York

-Putnam County is a county located in the U.S. state of New York.
-As of the 2020 census, the population was 97,668.
-The county seat is Carmel.
-Putnam County formed in 1812 from Dutchess County and is named for Israel Putnam, a hero in the French and Indian War and a general in the American Revolutionary War.
+Putnam County was formed in 1812 from Dutchess County and is named for Israel Putnam, a hero in the French and Indian War and a general in the American Revolutionary War.

-Putnam County is included in the New York-Newark-Jersey City, NY-NJ-PA Metropolitan Statistical Area.
-It is located in the lower Hudson River Valley.
-Midtown Manhattan is around a one-hour drive, and Grand Central Terminal is approximately one hour and twenty minutes by train from the county.

-It is one of the most affluent counties in America, ranked 21st by median household income, and 43rd by per-capita income, according to the 2012 American Community Survey and 2009-2013 American Community Survey, respectively.
+It is one of the most affluent counties in America, ranked 21st by median household income, and 43rd by per-capita income, according to the 2012 American Community Survey and 2009–2013 American Community Survey, respectively.